 Complications are the result of over-extending the character's abilities or the character just getting unlucky.
-If one or more complication points comes up on a roll and the GM has an idea for what to do with them, they tell the current active player what the effects of the complication are (or will be once the action is done if the effect happens in response to that) and give them a hero point.
-This point cannot be used to negate the complication (see the next sub-section).
+If one or more complications comes up on a roll and the GM has an idea for what to do with them, they tell the current active player what the effects of the complication are (or will be once the action is done if the effect happens in response to that).
+If the complication level is 2 or higher, the GM must give that character a hero point in order to trigger the complication.
+This hero point cannot be used to negate the complication (see the next sub-section).

 The following paragraphs list a few general ideas for complications of different levels:

-1 point: While crawling through a hedge, the character puts their knee down in something smelly; The complication is something that irritates the character, but doesn't make things too hard for them.
+1 point: The character gets a -1 penalty to their current action; While crawling through a hedge, the character puts their knee down in something smelly; The complication is something that irritates the character, but doesn't make things too hard for them.

-2 points: The character, while trying to tail a suspect, sees someone they know across the street; This is something that is a major distraction to the character, but not terribly dangerous.
+2 points: The character gets a -2 penalty to their current action; The character gets a -1 penalty to all of their defense checks until ther next action; The character, while trying to tail a suspect, sees someone they know across the street; This is something that is a major distraction to the character, but not terribly dangerous.

-3 points: The character successfully sneaks in through the skylight, only to turn around and see a puzzled janitor looking at them; This represents a major problem for the character.
+3 points: The character gets a -3 penalty to their current action; The character successfully sneaks in through the skylight, only to turn around and see a puzzled janitor looking at them; This represents a major problem for the character.

-4 points: The character's attack hits, but they make a noise that alerts nearby guard dogs; At this level, the complication could be quite dangerous for the character and maybe even thier allies.
+4 points: The character gets a -4 penalty to their current action; The character gets a -2 penalty to all of their defense checks until ther next action; The character's attack hits, but they make a noise that alerts nearby guard dogs; At this level, the complication could be quite dangerous for the character and maybe even thier allies.

-5 points: The character trips after taking their action and ends up hanging by one arm over a vat of molten metal; This complication is extremely dangerous for the character and possibly their allies.
+5 points: The character gets a -5 penalty to their current action; The character trips after taking their action and ends up hanging by one arm over a vat of molten metal; This complication is extremely dangerous for the character and possibly their allies.